qri-io/rfcs/text/0017-define_dataset_creation.md

 The ambiguity around what goes in the transform and what goes in the dataset.yaml is difficult to decipher when it's not clear which is "processing first".
 We should make it clear that the details of dataset.yaml are processed onto the dataset _before_ the skylark file, but validation happens after.

-To properly respond to this feedback, we need to clearly document _how outside data gets into Qri_ in a way that becomes natural with practice.
+We need to clearly document _how outside data gets into Qri_ in a way that becomes natural with practice.
 Ideally this process has as few exceptions & "gotchas" as possible.
 While defining such a mental model, we've come up with changes that have

 Currently, there are three ways to get a dataset into your Qri repo:
 * `new` - create a new dataset